Command Line Parameters

 2. Password Management

-- Don't expose passwords in command history
+- Do not expose passwords in command history

 - Use environment variables or configuration files to store passwords